mclancy96/rspec-introduction-to-test-doubles-readme/README.md

 ### Analogy

-Imagine you're testing a car, but you don't want to use a real engine (too expensive, too slow, or maybe you just don't have one handy).
-You use a fake engine—a test double—that pretends to be an engine for the purposes of your test.
+Imagine you're testing a theater, but you don't want to use a real ticket printer (too expensive, too slow, or maybe you just don't have one handy).
+You use a fake ticket printer—a test double—that pretends to be a printer for the purposes of your test.

 ---